-In patients with bladder pain syndrome, cystoscopy should be performed under general anesthesia.
-The bladder is distended under vision with a pressure of 80–100 cm H2O for 2 min, a measurement of the bladder capacity is done.
-After re-filling the bladder is inspected for glomerulations, Hunner ulcers and for differential diagnosis.
+Cystoscopy should be performed under general anesthesia in patients with bladder pain syndrome.
+The bladder is distended under vision with a pressure of 80–100 cm H2O for 2 min; the bladder capacity is measured.
+After re-filling, the bladder is inspected for glomerulations, Hunner ulcers, and differential diagnosis.
 The sensitivity and specificity of the cystoscopic findings are controversial (see above).
-A quadrant biopsy of the bladder is done to exclude bladder cancer (carcinoma in situ).
+A quadrant bladder biopsy is done to exclude bladder cancer (carcinoma in situ).

 Potassium Chloride Test:

-Intravesical KCl (0.4 M) produces pain in a subset of patients with bladder pain syndrome.
-The potassium chloride test claims to indicate abnormal epithelial permeability.
-Clinical studies failed to prove any benefit in the management of patients with bladder pain syndrome and interstitial cystitis, since the sensitivity and specifity is very low.
+Intravesical KCl (0.4 M) produces pain in many patients with bladder pain syndrome—the potassium chloride test claims to indicate abnormal epithelial permeability.
+Clinical studies failed to prove any benefit in the management of patients with bladder pain syndrome and interstitial cystitis, since the sensitivity and specificity is very low.

 Urodynamic studies are useful in unclear cases with bladder pain syndrome, especially to exclude an overactive bladder.
 Cystometry usually reveals pain on bladder filling and a normal detrusor function.